Preventive detention: Japan

 In Japan, pre-trial detention of a suspect can be for up to 23 days without charge.
 The length of detention, up to the maximum period, is at the discretion of the public prosecutor and subject to the approval of local courts.
-It can also be further extended.
+It can also be extended.

 Malaysia

 In Malaysia the Internal Security Act 1960 (ISA) was a preventive detention law that was enacted after Malaysia gained independence from Britain in 1957.
 The ISA allowed for detention without trial or criminal charges under limited, legally defined circumstances.
 The ISA was invoked against terrorism activity and against anyone deemed a threat to national security.
 On 15 September 2011, Najib Razak, the then Prime Minister of Malaysia, said that this legislation would be repealed and replaced by two new laws.

 On 17 April 2012, the Security Offences (Special Measures) Act 2012 (SOSMA) was approved by the Malaysian Parliament as a replacement for the ISA.
-It was given the Royal Assent on 18 June 2012 and gazetted on 22 June 2012.
+It was given the royal assent on 18 June 2012 and gazetted on 22 June 2012.